frontenddogma/web-development-glossary/manuscript/f.md

 FIFO
 : → First In, First Out

+Figma
+: A primarily web-based vector graphics editor and prototyping tool, with additional features enabled by desktop applications for macOS and Windows.
+The Figma Mirror companion apps for Android and iOS allow viewing Figma prototypes in real-time on mobile devices.
+The feature set of Figma focuses on use in user interface and user experience design, with an emphasis on real-time collaboration.
+Figma was released in 2016.&nbsp;[†](#w-figma) ℹ︎&nbsp;[figma.com](https://www.figma.com/)

 File
 : A computer resource for recording data discretely in a computer storage device.
 Just as words can be written to paper, so can information be written to a computer file.&nbsp;[†](#w-file)